 Q: Why do you pray?
 Do you really believe that somebody out there will do special favors for you?
 If not, what’s the point?

 A: Again, with our ancestors, we believe that sheer being is intimately responsive to us all and ultimately good for all.
-When we pray, we believe that we are actively participating in this intimately responsive ultimate goodness.
-Prayer deepens our communion with God, which is already happening, and opens ways for God’s goodness to be newly present.
-Of course, how God’s goodness is newly present for each of us depends on what is good for all of us creatures together, with our often conflicting desires.
+When we pray, we believe that we are actively participating in this intimately responsive ultimate goodness in ways that make a difference in the world we all share.
+Prayer deepens our communion with God, which is already happening, and opens ways for God’s goodness to be newly present in our world and in us.
+Of course, how God’s goodness is newly present for each of us depends on what is good for all of us creatures together (human and nonhuman), with our often conflicting desires.
 So there is no promise that we or they will get exactly what is desired.
 All that is promised is that God’s goodness will be newly present for each of us, no matter how devastating events turn out to be.
-Prayer strengthens our trust that God’s goodness cannot be eradicated by anything, not even death.
+Prayer strengthens our trust that our participation in God’s goodness cannot be eradicated by anything, not even death.

 Q: If you had the power to help all people who are suffering or in need, at no cost or effort to yourself, would you do it?
 If so, why hasn’t God done this already?